 Autistic Spectrum Disorders (ASD)

-This section introduces Autistic Spectrum Disorder (ASD) and Aspergers Syndrome (AS) and explores how they may impact on a student's academic performance and participation in college life.
+This section introduces Autistic Spectrum Disorder (ASD) and Aspergers Syndrome (AS) and explores how they may impact on a student's academic performance and participation in university life.
 Here, the main focus is to suggest ways in which you as a staff member can support students with ASD or Aspergers Syndrome manage their role of being a student.

 - Difficulties that may be experienced

 - Strategies staff can use to support students

 Autistic Spectrum Disorders (ASD) is a term that is used as an umbrella term for a series of pervasive developmental, neurological disorders including Autism, Asperger Syndrome, Pervasive Developmental Disorder-Not Otherwise Specified (PDD-NOS).
 Asperger’s Syndrome (AS) is recognised as being at the high functioning end of the autistic spectrum.
 For the purposes of this information, we will use the acronym ASD to cover Asperger’s Syndrome also.

 ASD is characterised by a triad of impairments or difficulties, in the absence of general learning difficulties.
 Individuals with ASD may experience difficulties in (i) social interaction and social relationships (ii) verbal and non-verbal communication, and (iii) imagination, behaviour, and flexibility of thought.
 Students with ASD often have above average intelligence and high aptitudes for acquiring knowledge.
 These aspects can enable students with ASD to thrive in a university environment.
 The number of students with ASD entering Trinity is increasing every year.
 It is important to understand that the difficulties identified below do not apply to all students with ASD.